arhamkhnz/next-colocation-template/README.md

 Colocation means placing components, pages, and related logic together within their route folders.
 This approach aligns with the Next.js App Router's design, making features self-contained and easier to manage without navigating multiple directories.

+The `app/` directory enables file-based routing, layouts, and nested segments in Next.js.
+This template uses its structure to colocate files by feature.

 ## Colocation Principles

 ### File Structure and Colocation Strategy

 This folder structure follows a colocation-first approach consistent with the [Next.js App Router](https://nextjs.org/docs/app/building-your-application/routing).
 Related components, layouts, and logic are placed together inside their route segments to improve maintainability and clarity as your app grows.

-For instance, the `auth/login` route includes a `_components/` folder containing UI elements like `LoginForm.tsx`.
-Files that contain client-side interactivity, such as state, event handlers, or browser APIs, should be explicitly marked with `"use client"`, following Next.js guidelines.
-Server-related logic like loaders or form actions can remain in `page.tsx`.
-This is flexible depending on your use case.
-Shared UI components like GitHub sign-in buttons are placed in `auth/_components/` and can be reused across routes like login, register, or any other part of the auth segment.
+For example, the `auth/login` route includes its own `_components/` folder containing UI elements like `LoginForm.tsx`, which are specific to the login page.
+Since `LoginForm.tsx` handles interactive behavior such as state and events, it's marked with `"use client"`, as recommended by Next.js for client-side logic at the leaf level.
+If a file doesn’t explicitly use `"use client"`, it runs as a Server Component by default.

+Shared components that are reused across multiple routes within the `auth/` segment, such as GitHub sign-in buttons are placed in the parent route's `_components/` folder (e.g., `auth/_components/`).
+This keeps reusable logic colocated at the appropriate scope, without polluting global folders.

+Using colocated folders also improves developer experience in code editors, as you can work within a single folder for an entire route, reducing context switching and improving flow while building features.

+You can view the file tree below to get a better understanding of how this setup is structured in practice.

+Want to try this structure in your own project?
+[Clone the repo](https://github.com/arhamkhnz/next-colocation-template) and use it as a starting point.
+It comes with a starter dashboard page and is built using `TypeScript` and [Shadcn UI](https://ui.shadcn.com), so you can start prototyping with real components right away.

 ### Using Private Folders (`_components/`)